Provincial and Territorial Energy Profiles – Manitoba

 Crude Oil and Liquids

 • Keystone ships western Canadian crude oil to refining markets in the U.S. Midwest and Gulf Coast.
-It originates at Hardisty, Alberta, and extends to Steele City, Nebraska.
-From Nebraska, crude oil can be transported east to Wood River and Patoka, Illinois, or south to Cushing, Oklahoma, and the Gulf Coast.
+It originates at Hardisty, Alberta, and crosses the Canada-U.S. border near Haskett, Manitoba.

-• The Enbridge Mainline ships western Canadian crude oil and liquids to markets in eastern Canada and the U.S. The Mainline also transports refined petroleum products to Saskatchewan and Manitoba.
-It enters Manitoba from Saskatchewan near Cromer, and exits at the U.S. border near Gretna where it joins with the Enbridge Lakehead system.
+• The Enbridge Mainline ships crude oil and liquids from western Canada, including Manitoba, to markets in eastern Canada and the U.S. The Mainline also transports RPPs to Saskatchewan and Manitoba.
+It enters Manitoba from Saskatchewan near Cromer and exits at the U.S. border near Gretna where it joins with the Enbridge Lakehead system.

 • The Winnipeg Products Pipeline delivers RPPs from the Enbridge Mainline at Gretna to Winnipeg.